Pregnancy diet: the three trimesters

 If you’re low on iron you could feel tired and may suffer from anaemia – If this happens your midwife may ask you to take iron supplements.

 Sadly when it comes to food, there are quite a few nays when you’re pregnant.
 It’s important to take a note of these because some foods can actually harm your baby and their development.
 Some of the no-nos are soft unpasteurised cheese, raw or rare meat, raw seafood and pâté.
 Coffee should be limited to two cups a day.
 Regarding eggs, the advice used to be not to have runny yolks as there was a risk of salmonella, but eggs produced under the British Lion Code are now considered safe to eat runny or raw when pregnant.
 So if you’re planning on some poached eggs this weekend then just look for the red lion stamp and check they’re in date.
-This article gives you all the facts you need so you’ll know what to eat and what not to eat.
+This article gives you all the facts you need so you’ll know what to eat and what not to eat during your pregnancy diet.

 Second trimester (week 14 - 26)